genesiscommunitysuccess/docs/docs/03_managing-applications/03_operate/01_on-the-host/03_helpful-commands.md

 This enables you to define the data-retention policy.
 Data will be removed from the database where the defined criteria are fulfilled.

-For example: In the TRADE table, we only keep completed orders, or we only keep trades for the last 30 days.
+Example: For the TRADE table, we could decide to keep allocated trades for 60 days, and 30 days for the rest.

 To use this tool, you must have an _application_**-purger.kts* file in the application's config folder.
 Invoking the **PurgeTables** command will pick up all  files that are found in the **$GENESIS_HOME/generated/cfg/** directory.